Masturbation. Jerking off. Self-pleasuring. Beating your meat.

 There is no hack that will allow you to bypass this and not do your work.
 Either you’re connected to your body, or you aren’t.
 Either way, it will show up in how you show up in bed.

-For all of the things that your body does for you, the least you can do is give it some pleasure.
+For all the things your body does for you, the least you can do is give it some pleasure.
 I’m not asking you to practice your long division by hand… I’m asking you to masturbate in a holistic and whole-body pleasure-centric way.
-Honestly, if this was the kind of homework I had been assigned in high school, I would have gotten honour roll every semester.
+If this was the kind of homework I’d been assigned in high school, I would’ve gotten honour roll every semester.

 5. Sexual shame